The isolation primitive for multi-tenant AI

 per-tenant isolation

 No foreign hardware root of trust required.
-Isolation is defined in math, enforced in software.
+Isolation is enforced in software and composes with hardware where you have it.

 Commodity hardware

 Runs on the machines you already have.
-No specialized enclaves, no bespoke silicon.
+No special hardware required.

 Key-drop delete

-Drop a tenant’s key and their data becomes unrecoverable.
+Drop the key that encrypts a tenant’s data and it becomes cryptographically inaccessible.
 Deletion you can demonstrate.

 Composes with your stack

-Sits inside the TEEs you run and composes with AES-at-rest and a post-quantum (ML-KEM) key layer.
-It complements those boundaries, it doesn’t replace them.
+Sits inside the TEEs you run, and is designed to compose with a post-quantum (ML-KEM) key layer.
+It complements those boundaries rather than replacing them.

 Attacker-tested